configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 ## How to set a segment condition?

-You can add a targeting rule with a segment condition on the Dashboard by clicking on the `+IF` ("Add targeting rule") button.
+You can add a Targeting Rule with a segment condition on the Dashboard by clicking on the `+IF` ("Add Targeting Rule") button.

 ![Add segment condition](/assets/targeting/targeting-rule/segment-condition/add-segment-condition.jpg)